How would YOU like to make a difference?

 The White Coat Ceremony, at which incoming medical students were presented with white coats they would wear throughout their medical school career, began in 1997.
 Additionally, at this ceremony students take the Hippocratic Oath, a symbolic and traditional beginning of medical school.
 In 2012, Drexel University began inviting alumni to purchase a white coat for an incoming first-year medical student.
 This tradition has carried on and is a fantastic way to connect alumni with medical students, and remind alumni of their own medical school journey.

-Ray Schreyer, MD, HU 1978, has provided support so incoming first year students receive stethoscopes in addition to their white coats.
-Dr. Schreyer will generously match any gift up to $13,000 to this fund.
-Gifts in the amount of $5,000 and up will receive recognition in the White Coat Ceremony program, and leadership donors will have the opportunity to cloak students on the stage during the ceremony.
-Also, consider funding a first-year medical student's white coat and stethoscope with a gift of $100 to cover the cost of both.
+Gifts in the amount of $2,500 and up will receive recognition in the White Coat Ceremony program.
+Leadership donors will have the opportunity to cloak students on the stage during the ceremony.
+Also, consider funding a first-year medical student's white coat and stethoscope with a gift of $250 to cover the cost of both.

 Health Outreach Project Clinics